-Final figures for fiscal year 2016 show that STRS Ohio’s operating expenditures were approximately $660,000 less than the amended operating budget approved by the board in the spring.
-Administrative expenses totaled $95.3 million for the fiscal year that ended June 30, 2016.
-Each month, STRS Ohio posts approved administrative expenses on its website.
+Final figures for fiscal 2018 show that STRS Ohio’s operating expenditures were approximately $637,000 less than the operating budget approved for the fiscal year.
+Administrative expenses totaled $98.9 million for the fiscal year ending June 30, 2018.
+STRS Ohio posts approved administrative expenses on its website following each board meeting.

-The Retirement Board approved 762 active and 190 inactive members for service retirement benefits.
+The Retirement Board approved 794 active members and 124 inactive members for service retirement benefits.